bkirsh99/GNMINFRMTCS/A6/Assignment6.md

 hypothesis to obtain sufficiently low p-values.
 Lastly, some statistical approximations, as well as modelling and hypothesis testing, fail at low counts.
-However, I would suggest filtering on a count-per-million (CPM) basis rather than absolute counts, as to avoid favoring regions that are accessible in larger libraries over those in smaller libraries.
+However, I would suggest filtering on a count-per-million (CPM) basis rather than absolute counts to avoid favoring regions that are accessible in larger libraries over those in smaller ones.

 *At this point there are many other follow ups you can and would do for a real differential analysis, but we leave these as optional exercises.